dimagi/commcare-cloud/docs/setup/new_environment.md

 $ commcare-cloud monolith after-reboot all
 ```

+### Ongoing maintenance

+You should be familiar with [Expectations for Ongoing Maintenance](../system/maintenance-expectations.md)

 ## Step 7: Setting set up valid SSL certificates
 If you wish to set up valid SSL certificate please follow below instructions